act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 #### Failed example 6

-Heading marked up with `h` element where the accessible name describes the content, but the visible text nodes don't.
+The heading marked up with `h` element has an accessible name that describes the content, but the visible text nodes don't.

 ```html
 <h1 aria-label="Opening hours">Weather</h1>